weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 she.

 She did not know much about marriage.
-She had not only the usual virginal ignorance of many American girls, she had <span id="calibre_link-201" page-number="146" page-name="Page:There Is Confusion.djvu/152" page-index="152" page-quality="3" title="Page:There_Is_Confusion.djvu/152"></span>also a remarkable lack of curiosity on the matter.
+She had not only the usual virginal ignorance of many American girls, she had also a remarkable lack of curiosity on the matter.
 But she knew vaguely that the man was supposed to be the head.
 How could she, Joanna Marshall, ever surrender to a man who was less than she in any respect?
 Her